 Project Status

-11/3/22 - City has executed design contract with DKS Associates
+11/03/22 - City has executed design contract with DKS Associates for project design

 End Result